SyedTasneemKousar/churn_detection/README.md

 - **Rate Limiting**: Built-in FastAPI rate limiting capabilities
 - **Data Privacy**: No sensitive data logging or storage

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments